damiant/dust/roadmap.md

 # Roadmap
-- 🔴 One page printout "not usable"
-- 🔴 Need to know if an event repeats (ie not as important)
-- 🔴 Add an "Are you sure" for deleting friends camps
-- 🔴 Swipe back is too sensitive.
+- 🌟 If offline and unable to download an event then show message 'Unable to download data for [event]'.
-- 🔴 Unresponsive after a certain amount of use
+- 🌟 Unresponsive after a certain amount of use
+- 🌟 If you favorite an event it would reset to the top of the list and you had to scroll back down
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
+- 🔴 Add header for event name to API
+- 🌟 Nearby apparently did not work for some - even when location enabled
 - 🔴 Music should have an "all" option.
 - 🔴 Music search should work on all days
-- 🔴 Nearby apparently didnt work for some - verify if location disabled shows that "near me" is not available
-- 🔴 Share events others are interested in (airdrop maybe)
-- 🟠 Burner Map - Store your camp location and work out how to share
-- 🟠 Option to confirm/deny an event for those with connectivity
-- 🟠 Wallpaper background generator
-- 🔴 Ability to search for events between 2 times (eg 2 to 4pm)
 - 🔴 Map should have toggles for art, restrooms, camps, infrastructure
 - 🔴 Home page - if not all then show brief tooltip "Showing only past events"
 - 🔴 Sunrise/sunset label on music sets
 - 🔴 line crossing over midnight.
+- 🔴 Add changelog to whatchanged text
+- 🟠 One page printout "not usable"
+- 🟠 Need to know if an event repeats (ie not as important)
+- 🟠 Share events others are interested in (airdrop maybe)
+- 🟠 Burner Map - Store your camp location and work out how to share
+- 🟠 Option to confirm/deny an event for those with connectivity
+- 🟠 Wallpaper background generator
+- 🟠 Ability to search for events between 2 times (eg 2 to 4pm)
-- 🔴 Some kind of priority on favorites (eg color, maybe long press?)
+- 🟠 Some kind of priority on favorites (eg color, maybe long press?)
-- 🔴 Tracking friends
+- 🟠 Tracking friends
-- 🔴 Add header for app version to API
-- 🔴 Add header for event name to API
-- 🔴 If offline and unable to download an event then show message 'Unable to download data for [event]'.
 - 🔴 Sync calendar does not delete events you have removed from favorites
 - 🔴 Possibly duplicating calendar entries on Android
 - 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/